ga-wdi-boston/sql/README.md

 ## Demonstration: CREATE TABLE

-We'll create a table to hold people.
 By convention (the one we'll use throughout), tables are named with the pluralization of the name of the object whose data they hold.
-So, if each row is the data for a person, then the table is called people.
+So for example, if each row of data is about a person, then the table is called people.
 By another convention, each table will have an `id` column that uniquely identifies each row.
 This unique `id` is the `PRIMARY KEY` of the table.

-We'll use the first line of `data/books.csv` for the rest of the column names.
+We'll create a table to hold books.
+We'll use the first line of `data/books.csv` for the column names.

 What data-types should we use for each column?

-We'll save the SQL statement to create the people table in `create_table/people.sql`.
+We'll save the SQL statement to create the books table in `scripts/library/create_table_books.sql`.
 We can execute the commands in the file using `psql -f <file>` or from the psql prompt using `\i <file>`.

-### Code-Along: CREATE TABLE
+### Code along: CREATE TABLE

-Together, we'll create a table to hold information about cities.
-We'll use the first row of `data/cities.csv` for the column names.
+Together, we'll create a table to hold information about patients.
+We'll use the first row of `data/people.csv` for the column names.

 What data-types should we use for each column?

-We'll save the statement in `create_table/cities.sql`
+We'll save the statement in `scripts/clinic/000_create_table_patients.sql`

 ### Lab: CREATE TABLE

-Create a table to hold information about pets.
-Use the first row of `data/pets.csv` for the names of the columns other than `id`.
-Use `create_table/pets.sql` to store the SQL statement.
+Create a table to hold information about ingredients.
+Use the first row of `data/ingredients.csv` for the names of the columns other than `id`.
+Use `scripts/cookbook/000_create_table_ingredients.sql` to store the SQL statement.

-Once you've created the table `pets`, create the table `people` from the demonstration.
+Once you've created the table `ingredients`, create the table `books` from the demonstration.

 ## Adding Rows to a Table